What happens when babies get oral thrush?

-Thrush is a common infection in the mouth of babies, on rashes (especially nappy/diaper rashes and rashes in moist places such as under the chin of a dribbling baby), on the nipples of breast feeding mothers and in the vagina of women.
+Yeast, or Candida, can also appear in diaper rashes and rashes in other moist places, such as under the chin.
+It can affect the nipples of breast-feeding mothers.
 It can be very irritating but it is treatable.

-Again, thrush is caused by forms of a fungus called Candida.
-A small amount of this fungus lives in the mouth most of the time.
+A small amount of the Candida fungus lives in the mouth most of the time.
 It is usually kept in check by the immune system and other types of germs that also normally live in the mouth.

 However, when the immune system is weaker, the fungus can grow, leading to sores and lesions in the mouth and on the tongue.